apache/spark/docs/mllib-decision-tree.md

 The example below demonstrates how to load a
 [LIBSVM data file](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/),
-parse it as an RDD of `LabeledPoint` and then perform regression using a decision tree using variance as an impurity measure and a maximum tree depth of 5.
+parse it as an RDD of `LabeledPoint` and then perform regression using a decision tree with variance as an impurity measure and a maximum tree depth of 5.
 The Mean Squared Error (MSE) is computed at the end to evaluate [goodness of fit](http://en.wikipedia.org/wiki/Goodness_of_fit).